nenad-kosanovic/poll-app/README.md

 - Poll update
 - JWT and user session
 - Number of votes on poll is not limited and there is no option to remove vote.
+- There is no service layer and DI.